 - Hector Medal – for outstanding work in chemical, mathematical, or physical sciences

 - Hutton Medal – for significantly advancing understanding in animal sciences, earth sciences or plant sciences

-- Pickering Medal – for excellence and innovation in the practical applications of technology
+- Pickering Medal – for excellence and innovation by a person, or team, in the practical applications of technology